-- Opportunity to enhance field ecology skills through Baseline Documentation, Initial Site Visits and the development of Conservation Management Plans.
+- Opportunity to learn about conservation biology through review of Baseline Documentation, Initial Site Visit Report and Conservation Management Plans.

 - Training and networking opportunities provided through attendance at statewide and national conferences, as well as webinars.

-North American Land Trust (NALT) is a 501(c)(3) nonprofit land conservation corporation.
-It is recognized by the Internal Revenue Service as a “qualified organization” to receive and steward gifts of land and conservation easements under IRC Sections 170(h)..
+North American Land Trust (NALT) is a 501(c)(3) nonprofit land conservation corporation (or organization), recognized by the Internal Revenue Service as a “qualified organization” to receive and steward gifts of land and conservation easements under IRC Sections 170(h).